Updated May 8, 2023

-There is quite a bit to do and know during your first trimester, so use this list of 10 first trimester pregnancy tips to make it easier and set yourself up for an enjoyable second and third trimester!
+There is quite a bit to do and know during your first trimester, so use this list of 10 first-trimester pregnancy tips to make it easier and set yourself up for an enjoyable second and third trimesters!

-10 First Trimester Pregnancy Tips
+First Trimester Pregnancy Tips You’ll Actually Use:

-1. Choose a Prenatal Care Provider.
+1. How to Choose a Prenatal Care Provider.

-You will want to choose a physician or midwife that is experienced and has a good reputation in your area and with friends or family.
+You will want to choose a physician or midwife who is experienced and has established a good reputation in your area among friends and family.

-2. Make Your First Prenatal Appointment.
+2. When to Make Your First Prenatal Appointment.